MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 7. Choose OK to save your changes.

-*The SUTA and workers’ compensations codes are taken from the Employee*
+> [!NOTE]

-*Maintenance window.
+> The SUTA and workers’ compensations codes are taken from the Employee Maintenance window.
 If that information does not exist, you must enter it in the Employee Maintenance window.
-A message will appear if any of the selected pay codes or benefit codes are subject to SUTA, or if a workers’ compensation code was created in the Workers’ Compensation Setup window.*
+A message will appear if any of the selected pay codes or benefit codes are subject to SUTA, or if a workers’ compensation code was created in the Workers’ Compensation Setup window.

 #### Inactivating an employee card